 Transportation Comfort

-Long journeys require special attention to back support:
+Long journeys require special attention to back support.
+I always pack these items now:

 - Bring lumbar support: Pack a small pillow or lumbar roll for car seats and airplane seats